The social, health, AND risk perception lab

 Jeremy Foust, MA

-Jeremy is a third year PhD student in the Psychological Sciences program at Kent State University.
+Jeremy is a fifth year PhD student in the Psychological Sciences program at Kent State University.
 He is interested in studying how people understand their health risk information, including instances in which people chose not to learn their health information—health information avoidance.
-He is also interested in learning about different research methodologies and statistical techniques that can be leveraged to understand health risk perceptions.
+He is also interested in learning about different research methodologies and statistical techniques that can be leveraged to understand health information engagement.
 Jeremy received his Bachelor's degree in Psychology from Baldwin Wallace University and his Master's degree from Kent State University.
 In his free time, Jeremy likes to spend time with his partner, friends, and family.
 He also enjoys all things soccer related: watching soccer, reading about soccer, and playing soccer video games.

 Contact Info: